top of page

 How to Strengthen Your Vagus Nerve: Part Two - Proven Techniques for Improved Health and Wellbeing

-The vagus nerve is the most important regulator of your nervous system and all systems in your body.
+The vagus nerve is the most important regulator of the nervous system and all systems in the body.
 Read Part One for an introduction to improving vagal tone that is gaining attention in physical and emotional health.

 Being able to regulate your own nervous system can empower you in your own health and is more simple than you might realize.
 It takes an understanding of anatomy and physiology and applying it to your daily life.
 You might already be strengthening your muscles or memory but have you thought about strengthening your vagus nerve?
 By improving the function of the vagus nerve, you will be able to keep your body in a state of "health, restoration and growth" according to Stephen Porges and the Polyvagal Theory.
 You will also be able to quickly move through the sympathetic nervous system response to stress and back into the green zone of social engagement, where you can learn, make good decisions, have curiosity and optimal health.